TOP 10 Reasons

 What weather conditions should we expect?

 California is known for its great weather and year-round riding, and we often experience over six months straight of blue skies.
 But as we’ll be riding through a great deal of terrain and elevation change, come prepared to ride in a wide range of temperatures, especially when riding over mountain passes that reach upwards of nearly 10,000 feet.
-Rain is hit or miss in March/April, but after May, rain is very rare.
+Rain is hit or miss in March/April, but after May, rain is very rare except during winter.
 Summer in California can be very hot and you should have a Cool Vest during summer rides, available at Cycle Gear or on-line retailers.
 I hate the heat, so our summer tours head for the ocean where the temps are perfect.

 Is it Ducks-in-a-Row touring?